Galaxy Note 10 Plus: Impressive so far

-I'd like to say that from the moment I saw it, I knew the Galaxy Note 10 Plus was something special, the rainbow backing of the Aura Glow color signaling to the world that Samsung is still on top.
-(See how to preorder a Note 10 here.)
+I would like to say that from the moment I saw it, I knew the Galaxy Note 10 Plus was something special, the rainbow backing of the Aura Glow color signaling to the world that Samsung is still on top.
 The truth is that I wasn't sure and -- this early in my review process -- I'm still not.
 But after picking up my 10 Plus review unit, unboxing the phone, running benchmarking tests, taking innumerable photos of it and with it, and starting to transfer my daily life onto its 6.8-inch dynamic AMOLED display, I can say that so far I'm impressed.

 I'm not suggesting the Note 10 Plus will have a meltdown, more that Samsung may have hit on the right intangibles to make the handset fun and satisfying to use.
-But there are two exceptions.
+But there are two early exceptions.
 Shifting the power/lock button to the left has already presented a learning curve.
 I'm trained to double-press this button on the right to launch the camera (I'm also right-handed), a maneuver built into Android.

+Another interesting challenge asserted itself when I went to reboot the phone.
+Normally you press and hold to get to your power-down options.
+But with the Bixby Voice function taking over the press-to-hold function by default, you'll need to do something else.
+Samsung even bakes in a tutorial to guide the way.
+You have three options:

+- Simultaneously press and hold the volume-down and lock button (this is the iPhone route)

+Option D (none of the above) is to reprogram the press-and-hold function from Wake Bixby to Power off menu and go about business as usual, just from the left side of the phone and not the right.
-Then there's the headphone jack -- or rather, there isn't.

-Samsung removed this 3.5 millimeter port in both Note 10 phones and gives you a pair of wired AKG headphones in the box, which is fine until you reach for your trusty wired pair and find you either need a dongle adaptor, a new pair of wireless earbuds or to go fetch that new USB-C earbuds from wherever you left them last.
+The Note 10 Plus' other design challenge is the headphone jack -- or rather, the lack thereof.
+Samsung removed this 3.5mm port in both Note 10 phones and gives you a pair of wired AKG headphones in the box, which is fine until you reach for your trusty wired pair and find you either need a dongle adaptor, a new pair of wireless earbuds or to go fetch that new USB-C earbuds from wherever you left them last.

 I'll update this ongoing review frequently with new observations, and it will eventually become my complete, rated CNET review.
 For now, here are a few early observations (followed by pricing information and all the specs).